Dear reader of ADxS.org, please excuse the disruption.

 Examples of this are ADHD and borderline.

-Borderline correlates genetically significantly with the COMT Met158Met polymorphism, which is further enhanced when the COMT Met158Met and 5-HTTPR-short allele gene polymorphisms coincide.39
+Borderline correlates genetically significantly with the COMT Met158Met polymorphism, which is further enhanced when the COMT Met158Met and 5-HTTPR-short allele gene polymorphisms coincide.45

 It is plausible that the combination of several opportunity-risk genes further increases sensitivity and vulnerability.

-Against this background, it no longer seems inconclusive to us that genes that have such intensive effects on the psyche can cause typical character traits similar to those attributed to gifted people and ADHD sufferers.
+Against this background, it no longer seems inconclusive to us that genes that have such intensive effects on the psyche can cause typical character traits similar to those attributed to gifted people and people with ADHD.

 3.2.
 Common environmental causes of intelligence and mental disorders